thiago-23/coffee-stop/README.md

 * Improve the contact page with a better form and map.
 * Improve Menu page, including an animation video and an attractive menu.
 * FAQ page - It gives users answers to their common questions.

+### Accessibility

+* The website is accessible friendly by using:
+  * Semantic HTML.
+  * Sufficient color contrast throughout the site.
+  * Using a sans serif font, recommended for web design to easily reading.
+  * Adding alt attribute to images in case the image is not loading.
+  * Provide information for screen readers where the icon is used without text.

 ---